kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/03-import-export.md

 # Importing and Exporting
-We won't use eager loading at all in our Apps
+We won't use `eager loading` at all in our Apps

 ## We will use lazy loading
 Uses the ES6 `import` keyword to explicitly load in specific files

 ![import export visualization diagram](https://i.imgur.com/tj3L8Q7.png)

-Delete `imports/app.js` as we don't need it anymore.
-We just used it to show how `eager loading` works
+* Delete `imports/app.js` as we don't need it anymore
+* We just used it to show how `eager loading` works

 ## utils.js
 Create `/imports/utils.js`